skuldomg/priceDrops/README.md

-Created with SMAPI 2.6-beta.3 and Stardew Valley 1.3.6 on Windows 10

 #### NEWS

 * Updated for SV multiplayer beta!
-Not tested in actual multiplayer yet but it is now safe to use in singleplayer again.
+There are some bugs related to letters being sent repeatably but discounts should work properly.
+* Players will no longer receive letters if a discount is 0% or less (price increase) because of custom config.

 #### WHAT THIS DOES